poolup-devs/poolup_backend/README.md

 2. mongo : mongodb database container
 3. mongo_seed : a database seeder that is removed upon creation, after db seeding

-All dockerfiles should be located under `/dockerfiles`, within a designated directory
+- All dockerfiles should be located under `/dockerfiles`, within a designated directory

-Docker conatainers and Docker networks is configured and maintained with docker-compose, with:
+- Docker conatainers and Docker networks is configured and maintained with docker-compose, with:
 `docker-compose.yml`

-- To seed the initializing mongodb container and start the server, use the docker-compose command:
+- The local source code volume will be mounted on web container's volume; any changes made to the code will be accounted for in the container (there is no need to build everytime there's a change in code)

+- However, if additional JS library needs to be installed, config files are changed, or etc, image should be built again before running docker compose

+### Docker Commands

+#### 1. Building the initial docker images
+    > docker-compose build

+#### 2. Run docker compose:
     > docker-compose up

 ---